 This skim model draws a straight line through the start and end of a child peak.
-The height of the start of the child peak is corrected for the parent peak slope.
-The area under the straight line is subtracted from the child peak and added to the parent peak.
+The height of the start of a tail rider peak (or end of a front rider peak, respectively) might be corrected for the parent peak slope.